kujenga/website/content/blog/goml-mlp.md

 With these two structures defined, we can look at how the training process works.
 The entrypoint is the `Train` function which iterates for a given number of "epochs".
+Each epoch is a pass over the entire dataset.
 Training happens iteratively, with each step containing two passes.

 For each input, we first propagate the weights and subsqeuent layer outputs forward through the network to get the current predictions of the network for the given input.
-Once that is complete, we propagate the error values we compute based on the corresponding labels _backwards_ though the network, and update the weights in the direction that looks like it will reduce the error we saw for that input.
+Once that is complete, we propagate the error values we compute based on the corresponding labels _backwards_ though the network, and update the weight parameters within the network in a way that would have reduced the error we saw for that given input.

+Bear with me here, as we will dive into the details of what those crucial `ForwardProp` and `BackProp` functions are doing in detail momentarily.

 {{<emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L70-L123" >}}

-Once the network is trained, we can use it for making predictions!
+Once the network is trained with the above method, we can use it for making predictions!
 There is some neat symmetry in the implementation here, as the `Predict` function is identical to the first part of the inner loop of the `Train` function where we are propagate our inputs forwards through the network.

 {{<emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L125-L140" >}}

 One note on this approach is that the `float32` type was chosen as full float64 precision isn't needed here.
-Manh state of the art ML platforms are using even lower precision for increased memory efficient, as well as "mixed precision" schemes[^mixedPrecision] that combine multiple precision levels.
-When Go adds support for generics[^goGenerics] that could be something made parameterizable.
+Many state of the art ML platforms are using even lower precision for increased memory efficiency, or even delving into "mixed precision" schemes[^mixedPrecision] that combine multiple precision levels as needed.
+When Go adds support for generics[^goGenerics] this value could be something made parameterizable.

 ## Forward Propagation: Making predictions

-We will now be implementing this forward propagation step, where we transform a set of inputs passed into this network into a set of outputs.
+We will now be diving into the implementation of the forward propagation step, where we transform a set of inputs passed into a layer of the network into a set of "activation" outputs.

-One thing I have found confusing in some portrayals of neural networks is that so much of the focus on the "neurons" themselves, represented as nodes in the network graph.
+As an aside, one thing I have found confusing in some portrayals of neural networks is that so much of the focus on the "neurons" themselves, represented as nodes in the network graph.
 The real magic is all in the edges!
 The weights attached to the edges, the activation function that they pass through, and the bias values shifting the output, are what give these networks their power.
-The nodes themselves are just representations of state, which is what this diagram attempts to show:
+The nodes themselves are really just representations of state, which is what this diagram attempts to show:

 {{< img file=4-basic-neuron-operation.png alt="Basic Neuron Operation" loc=center width=60% >}}

-With that in mind, we iterate through each input value we are recieving from the last layer and calculate the activations.
-This is skipped for the input layer, since it is just recieving the raw values into the network.
-The combination of the weights and input values into a single value is most clearly expressed as a dot-product, and the `Z` value is used to record the linear combination of the weights with the bias added in before the activation function.
-Both this `Z` value and the activation value itself are stored, not for use in the forward propagation, but for use later in the backpropagation process.
+In order to turn this structure into code, we iterate through each input value we are receiving from the last layer and calculate the new activations.
+This is skipped for the input layer, since it is just recieving the raw values into the network and there are no corresponding weights.
+The combination of the weights and input values into a single value is most clearly expressed as a [dot product][dotProductWiki], and the `Z` value is used to record the linear combination of the weights with the bias added in before the activation function.
+Both this `Z` value and the activation value itself are stored, not for use in the forward propagation, but for use later in the backpropagation training process.

 {{< emgithub "https://github.com/kujenga/goml/blob/b73f6122025613f0ffe91033a959b8d0093baab4/neural/mlp.go#L247-L268" >}}

 ## Backpropagation: Training the network

-Being able to compute a set of outputs given a set of inputs is great, but in order to give meaning to these outputs, we need to train the network to give it the behavior that we expect.
+Being able to compute a set of outputs given a set of inputs is a big step forward, but in order to give meaning to these outputs, we need to train the network to match the predictive behavior that we expect.
 The way most all machine learning models are trained is through a series of iterative steps, where each step tweaks the parameters of the model a way that decreases the "loss" of the network, and we'll be doing that same process here.

 In each of those iterative steps, our goal is to update the parameters in the network, primarily the weights and biases, to minimize the error.
-Moving backwards through this three layer network to do that, our conceptual steps corresponding to the diagram below are:
+Moving _backwards_ through this three layer network to do that, our conceptual steps corresponding to the diagram below are:
-1. Compute the error at the output layer, comparing output activations vs. the provided labels.
+1. Compute the error at the output layer by comparing the activations of the last layer with the provided truth labels from the dataset.
-1. Update the weights in a way that will decrease the computed error.
+1. Update the weights and biases in a way that will decrease the computed error.
+   We do this using derivatives, which tell us how to move the weights and biases for this to happen.
-1. Propagate the error backwards through the network in order to repeat the process of weight updates.
+1. Continue to propagate the error backwards through the network, weighting it through the edges that contributed to the eventual error.
-1. Update the next set of weights to minimize propagation error from that earlier layer.
+1. Iteratively update the next set of weights to minimize errors caused by that earlier layer.

 {{< img file="20-backprop-overall.png" alt="Backpropagation Overview" loc=center
 width=70% >}}

-If this still isn't totally clear and you'd like to go into more depth with understanding the intuition behind backpropagation, watch this video!
-[Backpropagation explained | Part 1 - The
+If you'd like to go into more depth with understanding the intuition behind backpropagation, watch this video!
+I found in very helpful in understanding the process.
+[Backpropagation explained | Part 1 - The intuition][deeplizardBackPropIntuition]
-intuition][deeplizardBackPropIntuition]

 ### Introducing Loss Functions

 In the above diagram, we talk about propagating the "error" back through the network.
-This presents a slight hiccup however, as the simplest way to calculate error values, the difference between the expected labeled output and the output we recieved from the network, can be either a positive or negative value.
+This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we recieved from the network, can be either a positive or negative value that can cancel each other out in undesirable ways when combined.
 In order to determine how well the network is doing, we need to be able to look at the aggregate of these errors.
 We do this using a Loss Function, which transforms the raw error from the network into something more mathematically useful to us.

-For our network, we will be using the Mean Squared Error (MSE) loss function, which is just what it sounds like, taking the average of the squared values from each output, so that the summed errors in the average always correctly indicate that the network is doing better or worse and there is no cancellation.
+For our network, we will be using the Mean Squared Error (MSE) loss function, which is just what it sounds like, taking the average of the squared values from each output.
+By squaring the error values, the summed errors in the average always correctly indicate that the network is doing better or worse and there is no cancellation.
 The formula for MSE is as follows:

 <!-- LaTex rendered by MathJax -->
 <div>